 The EU-LFS is a quarterly survey which is used to produce the annual figures underlying MIP headline indicators.
-The method used in order to produce monthly unemployment rates is that for all countries, the non-seasonally adjusted quarterly averages of the monthly series are benchmarked to the quarterly LFS figures.
+In order to produce monthly unemployment rates, non- seasonally adjusted quarterly averages of monthly series are benchmarked to quarterly LFS figures for all countries.
 The calculation method of the actual and provisional figures (i.e. for the periods when LFS data are not yet available) depends on the availability and specific characteristics of the sources available in individual Member States since monthly figures are not under regulation.
 Eurostat aims at harmonising the calculation process as much as possible.